volodinroman/volodinroman.github.io/_posts/2018-12-26-Poly-Maker.md

 <h3 class="my-5">Coloring the polygons</h3>

 <p>
-Everything looks simple if you know how it's done.
-The same was with coloring triangles (or polygons).
-First thing I did was adding some color gradient based on the Y coordinates of each triangle's centroid.
+For coloring the polygons the first thing I did was adding some color gradient based on the Y coordinates of each triangle's centroid.
 It worked but I wanted something more advanced like grabbing colors from a random image.
 So I googled some samples and found a few interesting ones.
-In order to be able to recalculate triangles colors when I move my control points I decided to use a <b>QPixmap</b> and <b>QImage</b> classes.
+In order to be able to recalculate triangles colors when I move my control points I decided to use a <b class="text-info">QPixmap</b> and <b class="text-info">QImage</b> classes.
 First thing I did was calculating the width and the height of my lowpoly mesh and resize a given image so it's size could match the size of the mesh.
 Next thing was mapping triangles centroids coordinates to the image so I could grab a pixel color.
 Then I used this color as a brush color for painting polygons.
 And it worked.
 If you run the project and set any image - you will see how colors of the polygons are changing when we move Control Points.
 </p>

 <figure class="figure  py-5">